-These four entrepreneurial creatives will cross paths in serendipitous, revealing, and even healing ways, amid the clashing of incompatible world subcultures.
-And one of them won’t survive…
+The paths of these five entrepreneurial creatives weave together in serendipitous, even healing ways, amid the clash of incompatible world subcultures.
+One of the five will not survive…

 Audio clip (takes a moment to load):